-We have been linked with our twin club in Germany, the Rotary Club of Braunschweig-Richmond, for more than thirty years.
-The club was named after Schloss Richmond, a small palace built in 1768 by Duke Karl Wilhelm Ferdinand of Braunschweig for his wife, Augusta, sister of King George III of England.
+The Braunschweig area has historical ties with the English crown, and the German club is named after Schloss Richmond, a small palace built in 1768 by Duke Karl Wilhelm Ferdinand of Braunschweig for his wife, Augusta, sister of King George III of England.

 To this day, the clubs visit each other every two years, alternating between Leeds and Braunschweig.
 With every visit we learn a little more about each other’s way of life and members of both clubs have formed lasting international friendships over the years.